clairestolp/giftastic/README.md

 ### Approach
 On click of any of the buttons in the aside element, ajax will make a call to the GIFY api to search the value of the button.
 A card is created for every result returned.
 The cards are laid out in the results div using Bootstrap's grid system.

-1. Variables
-    * HTML (Object) --> HTML snippets of code will be stored here to be used in the application in an attempt to improve readability
-        ** row
-        ** resultsItem
-        ** topicBtn
-        ** rating
-        ** downloadIcon
-    * topics (Array) --> a default list of topics that loads with the page
+A user can also input their own topic into the input and a new button will be created and appended to the aside div.

-2. Classes
+1. Classes
     * .header
     * .input
         ** .input-el